 Detection and tracking of the lane can then be used to restrict the region of interest in which cars are detected and tracked.
 Detection of cars is carried using a trained classifier, distinguishing cars from non-cars object (e.g. their shadows).
 The temporal information gathered from several successive frames of successful car detections can be used to the purpose of 3D positioning of the detected vehicle.

 The use of temporal information in the tracking procedure is critical for higher level processing such as drivers’ intention prediction.
 The relative speed and position of the detected car put in the right contextual information (urban vs rural driving, time of day, number of lanes, density of cars, etc.) is processed by vehicle localization algorithms employing motion prediction.
 One such common choice is the use of Kalman filter to predict the trajectory of detected cars based on the information gathered on it so far.

 The decision taken by the ADAS system in light of the information passed to it can save lives.
 It is therefore imperative to construct algorithms maintaining the highest quality of vehicle detection and tracking.
-RSIP Vision and its engineers follow the highest quality standards.
-Our high-end software have been successfully integrated into many systems and solutions around the world.
+RSIP Vision and its engineers follow the highest quality standards: our high-end custom-made software systems have been successfully integrated into many modules and solutions around the world.
 Read more to learn how RSIP Vision can help you with the stringent performance requirements of ADAS.